geoadmin/doc-tech/docs/stac/caching.md

 # Caching

-Asset objects are cached by default for 2 hours (7200 seconds).
+Asset objects are cached for 2 hours (7200 seconds) by default.
-Depending on the update interval of an asset object (e.g. for frequently updated data) the `Cache-Control` header can be different, in special cases it can even be set to `no-cache` (e.g. for realtime data).
+Depending on the update interval of an asset object (e.g. for frequently updated data), the `Cache-Control` header can be different.
+In special cases, it can even be set to `no-cache` (e.g. for real-time data).

 All endpoints support the precondition headers `If-Match` and `If-None-Match`.
-To reduce unnecessary traffic it's highly recommended to use these headers (mostly `If-None-Match`) when making calls.
+To reduce unnecessary traffic, it is highly recommended to use these headers (especially `If-None-Match`) when making requests."

-In case your application is using frequently updated data and you want to be sure not to miss an update of the data, the recommended procedure is as follows:
+If your application uses frequently updated data and you want to ensure you do not miss any updates, follow this recommended procedure:

 ```python
 import requests